ropitz/dataarc-demo/docs/dataarc-tool-help.rst

 Temporal Filter: How do I use the timeline graph to create a temporal filter?
 =============================================================================
 The dataARC timeline provides a visual indication of data availability or richness for different temporal ranges (e.g. millennium, century, and decade).
 If you have a specific time period that you are interested in, it is recommended to explore the timeline graph to assess data availability for your defined period.
-The data in the timeline are displayed according to the dataARC color scheme (:red:`archaeological`, textual, and environmental) with **darker colors indicating more data and lighter colors indicating less data.**
+The data in the timeline are displayed according to the dataARC color scheme (:bluish:`archaeological`, :orangish:`textual`, and :greenish:`environmental`) with **darker colors indicating more data and lighter colors indicating less data.**

 .. image:: _static/timeline.jpg